pranatiyanamandra/password-manager/README.md

 We are able to store,retrieve,edit and delete user's passwords.

-**Note: Passwords are sensitive information and user's login auth information has been stored in hashed formats to avoid misuse and additional security will be implemented during transfer of user's stored passwords.
+**Note: Passwords are sensitive information and user's login auth information has been stored in hashed formats to avoid misuse.